paulharter/fam/README.md

 - Optional class attribute **schema** to give better control over document validation.
 - Pass schemata to sync gateway's sync function to enforce typed validation on document creation and update.
-- Somewhere to write extra views, maybe in decorated methods, maybe in separate JavaScript files to avoid yucky js strings in Python.
 - Composed and compiled sync function maybe.
 - Migrations.
 - Unique field option using views